blevergood/Advent-of-Code/2023/Day 22 - Sand Slabs/README.md

 Figure how the blocks will settle based on the snapshot.
 Once they've settled, consider disintegrating a single brick; **how many bricks could be safely chosen as the one to get disintegrated?**

+### Solution

 Your puzzle answer was **`501`**.

+# Part Two

+### Summary

+_Figure out how many bricks would fall if you removed/disintegrated.
+Return the sum of these outcomes._

+### Problem Statement

+Disintegrating bricks one at a time isn't going to be fast enough.
+While it might sound dangerous, what you really need is a **chain reaction**.

+You'll need to figure out the best brick to disintegrate.
+For each brick, determine how many other **bricks would fall** if that brick were disintegrated.

+Using the same example as above:

+- Disintegrating brick A would cause all **`6`** other bricks to fall.
+- Disintegrating brick F would cause only **`1`** other brick, G, to fall.

+Disintegrating any other brick would cause **no other bricks** to fall.
+So, in this example, the sum of **the number of other bricks that would fall** as a result of disintegrating each brick is **`7`**.

+For each brick, determine how many **other bricks** would fall if that brick were disintegrated. **What is the sum of the number of other bricks that would fall?**

+Your puzzle answer was **`80948`**.